DR. CANDICE CRAWFORD

 I have experience working with clients who have suffered from anxiety, depression, marital issues, self-esteem issues, suicidal ideation, eating disorders, and much more.
 Additionally, I believe that cultural factors are critical to the way we navigate through life.
 I work hard to address cultural matters, to understand how these may impact our perception of the world.
 I have an integrative theoretical approach where I am grounded in Person-Centered principles, but utilize tenets from Reality Therapy.

 I'm a graduate of Florida State University (B.A), New York University (M.A.), and Montclair State University (Ph.D).
 My research experience has focused on multicultural issues in counseling and supervision including issues related to race, ethnicity, sexual orientation, spirituality/religion, and adoption.
-I am currently an Assistant Professor at Molloy College in the Clinical Mental Health Counseling program.
+I'm an Assistant Professor at Capella University in the Clinical Mental Health Counseling program.

 Qualifications